fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 </figure>

 With its three color channels and details, this dataset is more complex than MNIST.
-In order to see some privacy risks, we will use a faily simple architecture here without a lot of regularization (which might mitigate membership privacy risks, see below).
+In order to see some privacy risks, we will use a fairly simple architecture here without a lot of regularization (which might mitigate membership privacy risks, see below).

 ```python